 In the event of a disagreement between the Committee and the General Manager or other senior managers, the dispute is to be resolved by the governing body.

-Unresolved disputes regarding compliance with statutory or other requirements are to be referred to the Departmental Chief Executive of the Office of Local Government in writing.
+Unresolved disputes regarding compliance with statutory or other requirements are to be referred to the Departmental Chief Executive in writing.

 9.4 Secretariat